xaberue/Playground.Aspire/README.md

   - SSR
   - Interactive WebAssembly
   - Dealing with both server and client side
+  - How to deal with SignalR connections in Blazor SSR
 - SignalR
 - Identity
 - Minimal APIs